cloudfoundry/uaa/README.md

 ### BVTs

-There is a really simple cucumber feature spec (`--tag @uaa`) to verify that the UAS server is there.
+There is a really simple cucumber feature spec (`--tag @uaa`) to verify that the UAA server is there.
 There is also a rake task to launch the integration tests from the `uaa` submodule in `vcap`.
 Typical usage for a local (`uaa.vcap.me`) instance:

     $ cd vcap/tests
     $ rake bvt:run_uaa

-To modify the runtime parameters you can provide a `uaa.yml` and set the env var `CLOUD_FOUNDRY_CONFIG_PATH`, e.g.
+To modify the runtime parameters you can provide a `uaa.yml`, e.g.

     $ cat > /tmp/uaa.yml
     uaa: